Pope Leo XIV voted in 2024 U.S. general election — here's which primaries he's voted in

 Records show he also voted in a "consolidated general election" in April 2001, when local Illinois offices were on the ballot.

+The now-pope has also been active on social media for years, and has reposted statements about politics.

-Social media posts in February by an X account under Prevost's name include two articles critical of Republican Vice President JD Vance, and a 2015 Washington Post op-ed written by American Cardinal Timothy Dolan titled "Why Donald Trump's anti-immigrant rhetoric is so problematic."
+In February, he shared on X an article that criticized Republican Vice President JD Vance, and he once shared a 2015 Washington Post op-ed written by American Cardinal Timothy Dolan titled "Why Donald Trump's anti-immigrant rhetoric is so problematic."
+He has also shared stories critical of abortion.

 Both Mr. Trump and Mr. Vance congratulated Pope Leo XIV on Thursday, and Mr. Trump told reporters it was "such an honor for our country" to have an American pope.